Monday, 28 December 2015

 • Capital formation.

-We can't consume most of the goods in their raw form.
-It requires processing, refining, shaping, mixing, tanning, manufacturing, cultivating and many other procedures to make the resources consumable by human beings.
+Coming to the point of the manufacturing of goods, most of them are produced from the processing of Raw Materials.
+It requires processing, refining, shaping, mixing, tanning, manufacturing, cultivating, and many other procedures to make the resources consumable by human beings.
 All these are done through production.
-So, production utilises the available resources to produce the required outputs to meet the needs of people.
-We always need production to satisfy our needs for existence.

 Consumption is an unending activity.
-We always need something to satisfy most of our recurring wants on daily basis.
-So, there will be an unending consumption activity in any economy at any given point of time.
-It is a continuous process which again requires continuous production of goods and services.
+We always need something to satisfy most of our recurring wants on a daily basis.
+So, there will be an everlasting consumption activity in any economy at any given point in time.
+It is a continuous process requiring continuous production of goods and services.

-So, you are able to see that there are four basic economic activities in a society which impact the economic position and development of any economy in our world..
+So, we see that there are four basic economic activities in a society that impact the economic position and development of any economy.

 Let us have a deeper look into each of these activities in our next chapters.